1. Jainism was founded by__________.

 Explanation: Bhakti offered an easier path to devotion, reducing Jain influence.

-83. Despite decline, Jainism remained strong in:
+83. Despite decline, Jainism remained strong in__________.

 A) Eastern India